 The greatest air pollution throughout the Air Basin occurs from June through September.
 This condition is generally attributed to the large amount of pollutant emissions, light winds, and shallow vertical atmospheric mixing.
 This frequently reduces pollutant dispersion, thus causing elevated air pollution levels.
 Pollutant concentrations in the Air Basin vary with location, season, and time of day.
 O3 concentrations, for example, tend to be lower along the coast, higher in the near inland valleys, and lower in the far inland areas of the Air Basin and adjacent desert.
 Over the past 30 years, substantial progress has been made in reducing air pollution levels in Southern California.
-However, the Air Basin still fails to meet the national standards for O3 and PM2.5 and, therefore, is considered a federal non-attainment area for these pollutants.
-As discussed above, since 2019, no monitoring stations within the Air Basin have demonstrated an exceedance for Pb (lead) of the national standard, and an attainment redesignation for Pb is currently pending with the USEPA.
+However, the Air Basin still fails to meet the national standards for O3 and PM{2.5} and, therefore, is considered a federal non-attainment area for these pollutants.
+As discussed above, since 2019, no monitoring stations within the Air Basin has demonstrated an exceedance for Pb of the national standard, and an attainment redesignation for Pb is currently pending with the USEPA.

 The SCAQMD has the responsibility for ensuring that all national and state ambient air quality standards are achieved and maintained throughout the Air Basin.
-To meet the standards, the SCAQMD has adopted a series of AQMPs.
+To meet the standards, SCAQMD has adopted a series of AQMPs.
 The 2022 AQMP includes strategies to ensure that rapidly approaching attainment deadlines are met and that public health is protected to the maximum extent feasible.
-The most significant air quality challenge in the Air Basin is to reduce nitrogen oxide (NOx) emissions sufficiently to meet the upcoming ozone standard deadlines.
-The 2022 AQMP provides a baseline year 2018 inventory of 351 tpd of NOx and modeling results show that NOx emissions are projected to be 184 tpd in the 8-hour O3 attainment year of 2037, due to continued implementation of already adopted regulatory actions baseline emissions.

-The 2022 AQMP suggests that total Air Basin emissions of NOX must be reduced to 60 tpd in 2037 to attain the 8-hour O3 standard.
-Although the existing air regulations and programs will continue to lower NOX emissions in the region, an additional 67 percent reduction from the baseline year of 2018 in the year 2037 is necessary to attain the 8-hour ozone standard.
+The most significant air quality challenge in the Air Basin is to reduce NO_X emissions26 sufficiently to meet the upcoming O3 standard deadlines.
+The 2022 AQMP provides a baseline year 2018 inventory of 351 tons per day (tpd) of NO_X and modeling results show that NO_X emissions are projected to be 184 tpd in the 8-hour O3 attainment year of 2037, due to continued implementation of already adopted regulatory actions ("baseline emissions").
+The 2022 AQMP suggests that total Air Basin emissions of NO_X must be reduced to 60 tpd in 2037 to attain the 8-hour O_3 standard.
+Although the existing air regulations and programs will continue to lower NO_X emissions in the region, an additional 67 percent of reductions from the baseline year of 2018 in the year 2037, is necessary to attain the 8- hour O_3 standard.^{27,28}